volumegambit/cpt.run/README.md

 ## Roadmap
 - Phase 1: finalize core infrastructure for the desktop shell.
-- Upcoming focus: fold MCP feedback into the shared core, polish packaging, and document automation entry points.
+- Upcoming focus: rebuild the MCP surface on the official SDK, fold feedback into the shared core, polish packaging, and document automation entry points.
 - Track feature proposals and milestones via GitHub issues once the tracker is public.

 ## Contributing